CircuitVerse/CircuitVerse/CONTRIBUTING.md

 ## How to Contribute
 When you are ready to start work on an issue:

 - Let us know by leaving a comment on the issue.
-(Also let us know later if you are no longer working on it.)
+(Also, let us know later if you are no longer working on it.)
-- Once you are assigned the issue (or once you have claimed the issue) only then proceed to make the Pull Request.
-This will help avoid multiple PRs pertaining to the same issue.
+- Once you are assigned the issue (or once you have claimed the issue), only then proceed to make the Pull Request.
+This will help avoid multiple PRs on the same issue.

 If you don't see your idea listed, do one of the following:
 * **If your contribution is minor,** such as a typo fix, open a pull request.
 * **If your contribution is major,** such as a new feature/enhancement, start by opening an issue first.
-This way, other people can be also involved in the discussion before you do any work.
+This way, other people can also be involved in the discussion before you do any work.

 ## Pull Request Process